Adamantane: Bridgehead reactions

+(but chlorination is likely a radical reaction).

-Adamantane readily reacts with various brominating agents, including molecular bromine.
-The composition and the ratio of the reaction products depend on the reaction conditions and especially the presence and type of catalysts.
+The reaction products depend on the conditions, especially the presence and type of catalysis.

-Boiling of adamantane with bromine results in a monosubstituted adamantane, 1-bromadamantane.
-Multiple substitution with bromine is achieved by adding a Lewis acid catalyst.
+Boiling adamantane with bromine results in a monosubstituted adamantane, 1-bromadamantane.
+Multiple substitution is achieved with a Lewis acid:

 The rate of bromination is accelerated upon addition of Lewis acids and is unchanged by irradiation or addition of free radicals.
-This indicates that the reaction occurs via an ionic mechanism.

-Fluorination

-The first fluorinations of adamantane were conducted using 1-hydroxyadamantane and 1-aminoadamantane as initial compounds.
-Later, fluorination was achieved starting from adamantane itself.
-In all these cases, reaction proceeded via formation of the adamantane cation which then interacted with fluorinated nucleophiles.
-Fluorination of adamantane with gaseous fluorine has also been reported.

-Carboxylation

-Carboxylation of adamantane with formic acid gives 1-adamantanecarboxylic acid.
+Adamantane undergoes Koch-Haaf carboxylation with formic acid to give 1-adamantanecarboxylic acid...